dfuse-io/docs/content/guides/graphql.md

 1. Add the `authorization` header in the interface, in the format: `Bearer TOKEN` where `TOKEN` is a [valid JWT](#authentication).

 {{< note >}}
 `grpcui` doesn't handle streaming responses properly; it jams until the subscription is terminated.
-To view streaming search results, use `grpcurl` instead ([see above](#graphql-over-grpc-grpcurl)).
+To view streaming search results, use `grpcurl` instead. <!-- TODO: There is no anchor that exists.
+Commented out: ([see above](#graphql-over-grpc-grpcurl)).  -->
 {{< /note >}}

 ## Searching Through GraphQL

 The _dfuse Search_ engine exposed through the GraphQL endpoint has a few pecularities that are worthy to note here:

-1. The cursor property is chain-wide, and is returned with each result, so you can pick up where you left at each transaction, and not worry that a block has been partially applied.
+1. The cursor property is chain-wide, and is returned with each result, so you can pick up where you left off at each transaction, and not worry that a block has been partially applied.
 2. It navigates forks in a slightly different way than the WebSocket `get_table_rows`.
-See [Navigating Forks](#navigating-forks-searching-graphql).
+See the section above on Navigating Forks. <!-- TODO: There is no anchor that exists.
+Commented out:[Navigating Forks](#navigating-forks-searching-graphql). -->
 3. You can do a _backward_ search to get recent transactions up to a limit, and then use the _first_ cursor from those results to do a _forward_ search on the same query, and listen to real-time events happening in real-time, all the while navigating forks.
 Make sure you keep track of the `undo` property in forward searches.

 ## API Reference